-You will encounter one of the most beloved wild animals on the planet, the Mountain Gorilla, on today’s Trek.
-A once-in-a-lifetime experience for most.
-Trekking Mountain Gorillas is on the bucket list of most discerning African Travelers.
+On today’s Trek, you will encounter one of the most beloved wild animals on the planet, the Mountain Gorilla.
+A once-in-a-lifetime experience for most, Trekking Mountain Gorillas is on the bucket list of most discerning African Travelers.

 For some, the encounter is an almost spiritual experience beyond expectations that mere words cannot describe.

 No itinerary can predict your Gorilla Trekking Experience.
-The Gorillas are in charge of the encounter.
-Everyone else is an observer on the outside looking into the world of a great ape family.
+The Gorillas are in charge of the encounter, and everyone else is an observer on the outside looking into the world of a great ape family.